kb-dk/jmx-simple-demo/README.md

 Steps:

 1. An interface with the getters to expose.
 Only use simple return types.
-Annotate it with `@javax.management.MXBean.
+Annotate it with `@javax.management.MXBean`.
 See [MXBeanInterface.java](jmx-simple-demo/src/main/java/dk/kb/arkitekturgruppen/MXBeanInterface.java)
 2. A plain bean implementing the interface.
 See [SimpleDemoBean.java](jmx-simple-demo/src/main/java/dk/kb/arkitekturgruppen/SimpleDemoBean.java)